Gotham Road

-Gotham Road (or Gotham Rd.) is a horror punk/heavy metal band formed after the demise of the band Graves by Michale Graves, Loki, J.V.
+Gotham Road (or Gotham Rd.) is a horror punk/heavy metal band formed after the demise of the band Graves by Michale Graves, Carlos "Loki" Cofino, J.V.
 Bastard and Paul Lifeless.

 History

 Formation

 The band first formed under the assumed name of Graves and recorded a demo in 2002 which was essentially composed of re-recorded Graves songs with a heavier musical element.
 In 2003, the group went on to change its name to Gotham Road and recorded the Seasons of the Witch EP which contained five new songs as well as two reworked Graves songs.

 Gotham Road went on the "Seasons of the Witch Tour" to support the EP in 2003.
 The following year they recorded a three-song demo and thus departed on their sixty city "Mourning Light Tour", during which the band was denied entry to Canada and had to cancel subsequent shows.
 The band had also booked a European tour which they had to cancel due to venues backing out according to Graves due to his outspoken "conservative punk" views.

 The band would go on to play numerous shows and, in December 2004, played a farewell show before Michale Graves' departure for the Marines.

 Graves was then approached by Horror High Records to record a solo album, the subsequent album Punk Rock Is Dead featured Paul Lifeless on drums.
 He was later honorably discharged from the Marines due to a back injury, and embarked on a tour to promote his new album that featured the members of Gotham Road as his backing band as well as openers Trashlight Vision.
 Few one-off Gotham Road shows followed.